exonum/exonum-doc/src/architecture/serialization.md

 - **Single format for storage and wire transfer**
   Nodes forward almost all received messages unchanged.
 Storage of data in the same form allows node not to waste time on the  message re-creating.
-In this case, deserialization consists in verifying the correctness of all fields.
+In this case, deserialization from the wire format after receiving a message consists in verifying the correctness of all fields.
   This requirement allows to achieve [zero-copy][zero_copy].

 - **Unambiguity of conversion to JSON and back**